-The purpose of therapeutic vaccines is to trigger a cascade of immune responses that result in the production of T-lymphocytes able to recognize and destroy cancer cells.
+The purpose of therapeutic vaccines is to trigger a cascade of immune responses that result in the production of immune cells, including T cells able to recognize and destroy cancer cells.

 By integrating genetic sequences specific to cancer cells into the genome of a viral vector, we use the strong sensitivity of the immune system to viruses to induce a response against specific antigens of tumor cells.
 Transgene uses the viral vector MVA (Modified Vaccinia Ankara), a viral strain recognized for its good safety profile and its immunogenicity.